rak3xh/love-link/README.md

 # Motivation

-I'm currently in a long distance relationship myself and has been for the past three years.
+To all the people who are in a Long Distance Relationship.
 I understand the longing desire to watch and share experiences with your partner, and how most platforms out there are not dedicate to this need, while allowing video conversation simultaneously.
 I am setting out to solve the problem once and for all, hence the creation of Love Link.

 # Features